 • Having a box of tissues on hand

-Early and recognisable signs of the flu include: coughing, a sore throat, sinusitis or fever.
-So how can you treat the flu?
-Mild flu symptoms often get better on their own without any treatment, but people with more serious cases may need to go to the hospital.
-The easiest way to treat the flu is by resting and drinking plenty of fluids, particularly water.
+Early and recognisable signs of the flu include coughing, a sore throat, sinusitis or fever.
+Mild flu symptoms often get better on their own with rest and fluids, but serious cases may require hospital care.

 However, preventative actions are always better than reactive.
-So what are the best ways to fight the flu this winter?
+So what are the best ways to fight the flu this infection season?

 • Get a flu shot